 But what Few has accomplished on the court is equally as humbling, evolving Bulldogs basketball into an annual participant in the NCAA Tournament and into one of the elite programs on the West Coast as well as nationally.
-Since 1992 -- his first year as a fulltime assistant coach with the Bulldogs -- Gonzaga has posted a 568-179 record for a .760 winning percentage.
-UCLA is the only other West Coast school to crack the .700 plateau.
+Since 1992 -- his first year as a fulltime assistant coach with the Bulldogs -- Gonzaga has posted a 673-187 record for a .783 winning percentage.

 He is one of only two coaches to lead a team into the Sweet 16 in their first two years as a head coach since the bracket was expanded to 64 teams in 1985.
 While Few continued Gonzaga's string of postseason success, there are some individual player honors he looks to with pride.